harshanb07/harshanb07/README.md

 I'm Harshan, an Engineering Science student at the University of Toronto.

-I enjoy programming, embedded & electrical systems, and mechanical design.
+I enjoy programming, embedded & electrical systems, and mechanical design.s

 # 📊 GitHub Stats: